-- STCG and LTCG rates of 15% and NIL are available only if the specified security is sold through a recognised stock exchange.
-Private deals or transactions, not routed through a recognised stock exchange in India, will not be covered - The purchase of the specified securities could be through any mode and need not be through a recognised stock exchange - The exemption is not available to transactions where STT has not been paid - Since LTCG is exempt, Long Term Capital Loss, arising from these specified securities, cannot be set-off against any other gain/income.
-This loss shall lapse - As per section 40(a)(ib) of the Income tax Act, STT cannot be claimed as an expense in computing the income chargeable under Capital Gains.
+• STCG and LTCG rates of 15% and NIL are available only if the specified security is sold through a recognised stock exchange.
+Private deals or transactions, not routed through a recognised stock exchange in India, will not be covered

+• The purchase of the specified securities could be through any mode and need not be through a recognised stock exchange

+• The exemption is not available to transactions where STT has not been paid

-Profits and Gains of Business or Profession: This refers to the scenario where main business of the assessee is trading in securities.
-In such cases the gains or losses are classified as business income, which is taxed at the regular rate of income-tax.
+• Since LTCG is exempt, Long Term Capital Loss, arising from these specified securities, cannot be set-off against any other gain/income.
+This loss shall lapse classified as business income, which is taxed at the regular rate of income-tax.
 STT paid in respect of taxable securities transactions entered into in the course of business shall be allowed as deduction under section 36 of the Income-tax Act.
+Problem 6.1